Marc Guéhi: 2025–2026: Community Shield win and final season

+Manchester City

+On 19 January 2026, Manchester City completed the signing of Guéhi for a reported fee of £20 million.
+On 24 January, Guéhi made his debut for the club, starting and keeping a clean sheet in a 2–0 win over Wolverhampton Wanderers.
+On 14 February, Guéhi scored his first City goal as a substitute for John Stones in a 2–0 home win over EFL League Two side Salford City in the FA Cup fourth round.
+On 12 April, Guéhi scored his first Premier League goal for City in a 3–0 win at Stamford Bridge against his former club Chelsea.

+On 16 May 2026, Guéhi played the full match in the 2026 FA Cup final, becoming the fourth player in history to win the competition in consecutive seasons with different clubs.

 International career

 Youth career

 Guéhi captained the England national under-17 team at the UEFA European Under-17 Championship in May 2017.
 He played in every match at the competition, scoring an own goal in the opening 3–1 win against Norway.
 England went on to lose on penalties to Spain in the final.
 In October 2017, he was included in the squad for the 2017 FIFA U-17 World Cup.
 On 28 October, he scored the fourth goal in a 5–2 victory against Spain as England were crowned world champions.

 In October 2018, Guéhi progressed to the England under-19 team and scored in a friendly against Portugal.
 He also scored in 2019 Elite Qualifiers against the Czech Republic and Denmark.

 In August 2019, Guéhi was included in an England under-21 squad for the first time.
 On 6 September 2021, Lee Carsley confirmed Guéhi as captain of the under-21s.